bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Prometheus
 ==========

-In this topic, we will see how to configure and deploy both prometheus_server and prometheus_client Ansible roles.
+This section describes how to configure and deploy both prometheus_server and prometheus_client Ansible roles.

 Prerequisites